 I still have custody concerns

-If you are concerned about how custody will be granted and what type of parenting plan is best, talk to a Family Law lawyer for help.
+If you are concerned about how custody will be granted and what type of parenting plan is best, talk to a child custody lawyer Frederick, MD trusts for help.
 An attorney can draw on experience from past cases and legal expertise to help you find a solution that’s best for you and your child.